MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     The installed service is named **Azure Information Protection Scanner** and is configured to run by using the scanner service account that you created.

-Now that you have installed the scanner, you need to get an Azure AD token for the scanner service account to authenticate so that it can run unattended.
+Now that you have installed the scanner, you need to get an Azure AD token for the scanner service account to authenticate, so that the scanner can run unattended.

 ## Get an Azure AD token for the scanner

 The Azure AD token lets the scanner service account authenticate to the Azure Information Protection service.

-1. From the same Windows Server computer, or from your desktop, sign in to the Azure portal to create two Azure AD applications that are needed to specify an access token for authentication.
+1. Return to the Azure portal to create two Azure AD applications that are needed to specify an access token for authentication.
 After an initial interactive sign-in, this token lets the scanner run non-interactively.

     To create these applications, follow the instructions in [How to label files non-interactively for Azure Information Protection](./rms-client/client-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.